safeguarding children Policy

 I understand that if I am processing personal information electronically for the provision of childcare – including taking photos of children in my care using a digital device I must register with Information Commissioner's Office (ICO) for General Data Protection Regulations (GDPR)

-Mobile and devices with imaging sharing capabilities
+Mobile devices with imaging sharing capabilities

-I use a combination of my landline and a designated business mobile phone at home (as the mobile signal is very poor indoors) and the designated business mobile phone when we are out.
+I use a combination of my landline and a designated business mobile phone at home (as the mobile signal is very poor indoors), and the designated business mobile phone when we are out.

-• All photographs taken will be deleted after emailing to parents.
+• Photos will be deleted after use.

-• I have registered with the Information Commissioners Office as a data controller in line with the GDPR
+• I have registered with the Information Commissioner's Office as a data controller in line with the GDPR

 If you have any concerns regarding this policy, I will be happy to meet and discuss them with you.